 Carbohydrate-rich foods promote muscle glycogen replenishment after strenuous exercise.
 The best foods for glycogen replenishment are bread, potatoes, pasta, rice, cereals, vegetables, fruits, beans, and even sweets!
-Foods high in protein are also crucial for increased glycogen repletion.
+Foods high in protein are also crucial for glycogen repletion.

 Why are high glycogen levels important for athletes?

 Muscle glycogen plays a key role in sport performance, fatigue, and recovery after exercise.
 Full muscle glycogen stores significantly increase aerobic endurance.
 High glycogen levels are crucial for strenuous exercise lasting more than 90 minutes.
-Athletes feel fatigue when muscle glycogen stores are depleted.
+Athletes feel tired when muscle glycogen stores are depleted.

 Glycogen is actually glucose stored in the liver and muscles.
 It’s an instant source of fuel for the muscle tissue.
 The body stores glycogen when we consume more carbs than we need.

 But, glycogen isn’t the only source of energy in the body.
 In fact, glycogen is only a small portion of the body’s stored energy.
 Actually, body fat is the main source of energy.
 But, fat is burned slowly.
 Explosive exercise or training at a high VO2max demands high amounts of glycogen.
 Glycogen provides energy much faster than fat.